List of big-game hunters: Arthur de Carle Sowerby

 Arthur de Carle Sowerby (1885–1954) was a British naturalist, big-game hunter and explorer in China in the early 1900s.
-Born in China to British missionary parents, Sowerby spoke fluent Chinese and in 1906 was invited to join the Duke of Bedford's mission to collect zoological specimens for the British Museum in Shensi.
-In 1909 Sowerby joined Robert Sterling Clark's expedition from the Yellow River into Shensi and then to Kansu province to collect specimens, between then and 1915 he made four separate expeditions into Manchuria and Mongolia.
+Born in China to British missionary parents, Sowerby spoke fluent Chinese and in 1906 was invited to join the Duke of Bedford's mission to collect zoological specimens for the British Museum in Shaanxi.
+In 1909 Sowerby joined Robert Sterling Clark's expedition from the Yellow River into Shaanxi and then to Gansu province to collect specimens, between then and 1915 he made four separate expeditions into Manchuria and Mongolia.
 Serving in the British Army during the Great War, in the early 1920s Sowerby found that his chronic arthritis was preventing him from making any more expeditions.
-Sowerby wrote several books about his sporting experiences, including Fur and feather in North China, A sportsman’s miscellany and Sport and science on the Sino-Mongolian frontier.
+Sowerby wrote several books about his sporting experiences, including Fur and feather in North China, A sportsman's miscellany and Sport and science on the Sino-Mongolian frontier.
 Over the course of his career Sowerby shot leopard, wolf, bear, argali, boar, goral, wapiti, roe deer, musk deer, sika deer and numerous small game species.